-The emergence of the Spanish Colonial Revival largely followed the 1915 Panama-California Exhibition in San Diego and the contemporary interpretations of Spanish architecture by the exhibition's designer, Bertram Grosvenor Goodhue.
+The emergence of the Spanish Colonial Revival largely followed the 1915 Panama-California Exhibition in San Diego and the contemporary interpretations of Spanish architecture by the exhibition's designer, Bertram Grosvenor Goodhue, who designed the iconic California Building.
 Popular in California, as seen in Julia Morgan's designs for William Randolph Hearst and in the work of Bernard Maybeck and Willis Polk, the style was also prevalent in Florida and the Southwest.
 Examples of the style can be found throughout the United States.
+One of the earliest examples of the style in the San Francisco Bay Area was the Burlingame Train Station (1894), which was partly inspired by the California Building.
 The Spanish Colonial Revival differed from the Mission Revival in that architects looked more towards Spain for precedence and inspiration as opposed to the "idealized versions of local Spanish and Mexican buildings" found in the Mission Revival style.

-The design for Iglesia de Nuestra Señora de Guadalupe exhibits many Mission Revivalcharacteristics, including its stucco façade, rounded arches, twin towers topped with copper crosses, a rectangular main entry surrounded by a round arched secondary entry on the west, and a rectangular bay with basket arched openings on the east.
+The design for Iglesia de Nuestra Señora de Guadalupe exhibits many Mission Revival characteristics, including its stucco façade, rounded arches, twin towers topped with copper crosses, a rectangular main entry surrounded by a round arched secondary entry on the west, and a rectangular bay with basket arched openings on the east.
 The church's interior, with its numerous murals and ornate millwork, is more characteristic of the Spanish Colonial Revival than Mission Revival as the ornamentation is drawn from Renaissance and Baroque influences.